 PICS is hosted and led by the University of Victoria in collaboration with the University of British Columbia, Simon Fraser University and the University of Northern British Columbia.

-The Pacific Institure for Climate Solutions (PICS) mission is to establish partnerships with governments, the private sector, researchers and civil society in order to undertake research on, monitor and assess the potential impacts of climate change, and evaluate, develop and promote viable mitigation and adaptation options to better inform climate change options and actions.
+The Pacific Institute for Climate Solutions (PICS) was established in 2008 with an endowment from the BC government, partners with governments, the private sector, researchers and civil society in order to undertake research on, monitor and assess the potential impacts of climate change, and evaluate, develop and promote viable mitigation and adaptation options to better inform climate change options and actions.

 The Institute's main objectives are:

-- communicating climate change issues to government, industry and the general public.
+- Communicate and inspire engagement on climate solution options by government, business and the general public.

 PICS AT SFU

 PICS is governed by an executive committee appointed by the University of Victoria, a Program Committee comprising researchers from the four partner universities (UVic, UBC, UNBC and SFU) and representatives from the provincial Climate Action Secretariat (CAS) and the Canadian Centre for Climate Modelling and Analysis of Environment Canada.
-An external advisory board comprising representatives from the public, private and non-profit sectors contributes advice to the Institute.
+For details visit the PICS website.

-For general inquiries about PICS, its programs and fellowships, contact Nastenka at email@example.com.
+For general inquiries about PICS, its programs and collaboration opportunities, contact Nastenka at email@example.com.